Tahlulah Tillett: 2022

 In February, Tillett played for the Indigenous All Stars against the Māori All Stars.
 In round 1 of the delayed 2021 NRL Women's season, she made her NRLW debut for the Knights against the Parramatta Eels.
 She played in 4 matches for the Knights, before parting ways with the club at the end of the season.

 2023

 On 5 April, she became the second signing for the inaugural North Queensland Cowboys NRLW team.

 In Round 4 of the 2023 NRL Women's season, after missing the first three rounds through injury, Tillett made her club debut for the Cowboys and set up two tries in their 16–12 win over the Wests Tigers.

 2024

 In May, Tillett started at in the Mackay Cutters' QRLW Grand Final win over the Norths Devils.

 In Round 1 of the 2024 NRL Women's season, she started at in the Cowboys' 14–0 loss to the Cronulla Sharks.
 On 16 August, she re-signed with the Cowboys until the end of the 2025 season.

+2025

+Tillett retired following the 2025 NRL Women's season, taking up a coaching role with the Cowboys.